lpodo/portfolio2/README.md

 - Add position: ticker + qty (0 allowed) + entry price + current price (optional) + purchase date (defaults to today) + broker (current default pre-selected, see [Brokers](#brokers)) + **ISIN** (optional, 12 alphanumeric chars, uppercase-only, `US0378331005` format).
 - Adding a position validates the ticker against Yahoo Finance — unknown tickers are rejected.
 - Editing the ticker in the Add form clears any typed ISIN — a different ticker implies a different ISIN.
 - Inline edit (✎) and delete (✕).
-Editing exposes the same set of fields plus the classification dropdowns (CAT / REG / SEC).
+The edit form covers the lot only — qty, prices, purchase date, broker.
+Everything describing the security itself is edited from the [expanded row](#expanded-row) instead.

 **qty=0** is allowed — used for watchlist candidates.
 P&L $ shows `—`, P&L % is calculated if entry > 0.
 Entry=0 is allowed only when qty=0 (pure price tracking).
 Excluded from WEIGHTS and Analytics totals.